KiddKailash/KiddKailash/README.md

-# Hello, I'm Kailash Kidd!
+# 👋🏽 Hello, I'm Kailash Kidd

 Welcome to my GitHub!
-I'm a Bachelor of **Design *(in Information Environments)* and Business Management** student at the University of Queensland.
-Here, you will find projects that showcase my skills as a full-stack software developer and engineer.
+I'm a Bachelor of **Design *(Information Environments)* and Business Management** student at the University of Queensland.
+Here, you will find projects that showcase my skills as a full-stack software  engineer.

 ## Currently Working On
 ### **Vellum Financial Services**